-Our situation in modern global capitalism is new, and everything that I have been reading has shown me that we are living in a time unlike any other.
+Our situation in modern global capitalism is new and everything that I have been reading has shown me that we are living in a time unlike any other.
 This is applicable to my everyday life: I am a student, I am a worker, and I am a radical.
 These three identities do not always coincide well together; even this quarter I have struggled with balancing my personal life, my ideologies, and my schoolwork.
 I have been invested in the readings and the papers I have written unlike any other time in my academic career.
 On the other hand, I have been terrified of the readings.
 The more I learn, the harder it is for me to invest in education.
 My writings and my schoolwork may reflect that fear.
+I worry that I should have chosen different topics to study, or that the papers I write could be used against me some day.
+Anarchists have been killed by the state, imprisoned for years or life, threatened and murdered by white supremacists, and it seems that while capitalism still exists it will always be this way.
+Putting my ideologies out so publicly could be dangerous for me; even with the threats anarchists face I don’t see the point in choosing a different path to study when anti-capitalist ways of organizing society are so obviously needed.
 So, while I feel I have been investing a lot of thought and time into my schoolwork, I also feel that my confusion with what I want to do with my own life is reflected in my work.
 I wish I had more time to go more in depth on the topics I am studying, and am thinking about doing another ILC that I can construct in a way that will give me space to focus on more particular topics rather than the more broad categories I chose for this ILC.

+For the rest of spring quarter, I am going to start reading and writing less and investing more into creative ways to describe what I am learning from the curriculum.
+During week six, I posted a song and a poem that I wrote that were both inspired by theorists I had been reading.
+I felt like these were good opportunities to share how I am thinking and feeling about the world without forcing someone to read through an entire wordy and lengthy paper.
+One of my goals is to learn about mutual aid and effective organizing strategies for myself, but also a key component is finding ways to appeal to others and get them interested in these topics as well.